Derek Kraus: 2018: K&N contender, Truck debut

 Kraus began 2018 by competing in the Winter Showdown late model race at Kern County.
 He won the season-opening 2018 K&N Pro Series West race at Kern County after making contact with race leader Kevin Harvick on the final restart, giving the lead to teammate Cole Rouse in the process.
 Kraus later passed the fellow BMR driver while both were running in lapped traffic, taking the win.
 Kraus then won the pole in both races at the series' doubleheader at Tucson Speedway, finishing fourth and eleventh in the first and second races respectively.
 In May 2018, Kraus was named to the 2018 NASCAR Next class.
 At Douglas County Speedway, Kraus won his third career race, leading teammate Hailie Deegan to a 1-2 finish for BMR.
 At Evergreen Speedway, Kraus won the pole and led a majority of the race but ran out of fuel in the closing stages of the race, losing to Derek Thorn.
 In the series' next race, a combination race with the NASCAR K&N Pro Series East at Gateway Motorsports Park, Kraus passed Rouse on the final restart to secure his third victory of the season.
-At the Las Vegas Motor Speedway Dirt Track, he led 31 laps but spun in the later stages and retired from the race, dropping to 17th in the classification order.
+At the Las Vegas Motor Speedway Dirt Track, he led 31 laps but spun in the later stages and retired from the race, dropping to seventeenth in the classification order.
 At Meridian Speedway, Kraus led the first 189 laps before slowing to avoid a spinning lapped car in a late caution, leading to a third-place finish.
 For the final West race of the season, the tour returned to Kern County Raceway, and Kraus won after a late-race restart.
 He finished the season-long points tally in fourth, behind Thorn, Ryan Partridge and Rouse.

 Kraus' racing schedule with BMR expanded in 2018 to include a foray into the NASCAR K&N Pro Series East.
 After finishing fourth in the season opener at New Smyrna Speedway, Kraus finished 24th in the next race at Bristol Motor Speedway.
 He then won the pole at New Hampshire Motor Speedway in July.
 It was later announced that Kraus would join DGR-Crosley for the last two East races on the calendar.
 In his first race with DGR, he again claimed the pole at New Hampshire.
 Kraus raced against Brandon McReynolds for the lead on the final restart, finishing in second.
 He would end the season with a third-place finish in the season finale at Dover.

 On November 6, 2018, Kraus announced that he would make his NASCAR Camping World Truck Series debut at ISM Raceway that Friday, driving the No. 19 Toyota Tundra for Bill McAnally Racing.
 He both qualified for and finished the race in the eighth position.